Find a consultant

 The MRI scanner produces these images by placing the patient within a strong magnetic field and then aiming a pulse of radiowaves into the body.
 The radiowaves are returned from the body and this signal is the basis for producing an image.
 This process is completely safe and involves no harmful radiation.

-- The 1.5 Tesla Avanto system is the first Siemens system to fully incorporate Tim™ (total imaging matrix) technology, the first whole body surface coil concept (Siemens Medical Systems).
+- As well as our 3T scanner, we also have the 1.5 Tesla Avanto system is the first Siemens system to fully incorporate Tim™ (total imaging matrix) technology, the first whole body surface coil concept (Siemens Medical Systems).
 This enables images to be digitally fused together to create a single image of the whole spine or lower limbs for example and can scan any body part.

 What will I experience during the MRI procedure?

-- MRI scans are painless, but during the scan it is vital to remain as still as possible as motion will lead to the images being blurred and having to be repeated.
+- MRI scans are painless, but during the scan it is vital to remain as still as possible, as any motion will lead to the images being blurred and the scan will be started again or repeated.
 During the scan we will be in contact with you via an intercom system and if you are concerned for any reason you can contact us by using the panic button provided.

 - Whilst scanning the machine makes a repeated loud banging noise.
 We provide headphones to protect the ears and to allow communication, and you will also have a choice of music.

 In most cases, an MRI exam is safe for patients with metal implants, except for a few types.
-People who cannot be scanned and should not enter the MRI area:
+If you have any of the following devices or implants please let us know:

 - Cochlear (ear) implant